sakuli/sakuli.github.io/content/docs/enterprise/_index.md

  ◯ Forwarding to OMD
 {{</highlight>}}

-Sakuli will than configure the license information globally and add instal and preconfigure the selected enterprise features in your project.
+Sakuli will then configure the license information globally and add install and preconfigure the selected enterprise features in your project.

-The next sections is show how to setup enterprise features manually and in more detail.
+The next sections is about how to setup enterprise features manually and in more detail.
 You can now just start using your feature:

 - [Forwarding to Icinga2](/docs/enterprise/icinga2-forwarder/)
 - [Forwarding to Check_MK](/docs/enterprise/check_mk-forwarder/)